 Now, how does this sound?
 "Oven roasted baby carrots seasoned with garlic and thyme, topped with a tangy, fiery chimichurri"?
 Sounds like a dish that you would order in a restaurant right!!
 I have made this dish a number of times and it's always been a crowd pleaser!

-So, let’s make Roasted Baby Carrots with Chimichurri this time together😉 You can serve this dish as an entrée or as a side dish for a Sunday roast at home, it’s totally up to you!
+You can serve this dish as an entrée or as a side dish for a Sunday roast at home.
+By the way we received a lovely write up about this dish from the lifestyle magazine Imprint House.
+Here is the article.

 What is Chimichurri Sauce?

 Chimichurri is an Argentine herb sauce, mostly used as a condiment for grilled meats or fish.
-The ingredients for the authentic chimichurri is based on chopped parsley combined with onion, garlic, chilli, vinegar and olive oil.
+The authentic chimichurri is based on chopped parsley.
 There are two versions, green and red (red chimichurri has roasted red pepper and smoked paprika added).

 With every recipe, comes various versions to the original!
 Some use coriander and oregano, others use lemon juice instead of vinegar and some add dried herbs like rosemary or thyme.
 A recipe I personally like is this authentic chimichurri recipe.
 That is if you are not using carrot tops.